yidea/doc-js/type/reference_value/README.md

 # Reference values

-Reference values are data that passed by reference(pointer) instead of value copy, they're stored on heap
+Reference values are data that passed by reference(pointer) instead of value copy, they're stored on heap, in js reference values are essentially object (typeof)

 ```js
 //Reference value is passed by reference not value